tonsky/spectre/doc/sessions.rst

 Setting up
 ----------

 To set up sessions, create a :class:`SessionMiddleware` instance, specify its :attr:`~SessionMiddleware.sessionStore` attribute and add it to the :attr:`Setting.middlewares` list.
-For now, spectre offers only one type of store: :class:`InmemorySessionStore`.
+For now, Spectre offers only one type of store: :class:`InmemorySessionStore`.

 Example::